 Earth is the seat of administration of the Douane; however, it cannot be called humankind’s richest or most progressive planet.
 Economically Earth produces massive amounts of art, data, and luxury goods.
 Politically it counts over 500 sovereign states.

 Due to terraforming it has a population (4 billion) on the same order as Earth’s.
-Its lowlands, such as the Valles Marineris, have been transformed into habitable valleys, covered with lush grains and forests.
-In the uplands the air is still too thin to breathe, and the cities cluster within domes.
-Once the domes were plastic, and were measured in the hundreds of meters; now they are Tajima energy shields, and can boast a diameter of over a kilometer.
+Its lowlands, such as the Valles Marineris and Hellas Planitia, have been transformed into habitable valleys, covered with lush grains and forests.
+In the uplands the air is still too thin to breathe.
+In the early days cities were built underground to avoid the hellish radiation of the surface; later domes were built incorporating Tajima energy screens, and still later incorporated even larger Tajima screens covering up to a square kilometer.

 Mars is the most important place in the Incatena for financial trading; it also exports software, franchises, insurance, financial implements, and other services.
 Its cultural exports are almost as high as Earth’s.
 Politically, it is organized as the Republic of Mars, which is the largest single nation in the Douane.